 In the meantime, all your online activity is tracked and recorded by third-parties.
 So you should be concerned about the lack of privacy today, especially if you are a torrent user who frequently downloads torrents on your devices.
 There are several ways to protect yourself but the best way and the easiest way is through a torrent VPN.

-A VPN can help protect your identity by providing you a secure anonymous IP address to hide behind, and all data is encrypted using military encryption.
+A VPN can help protect your identity by providing you with a secure anonymous IP address to hide behind, and all data is encrypted using military encryption.

 So your ISP cannot snoop and see what data is being transmitted.
 As a result, they can’t throttle your BitTorrent traffic, and it’s by no means impossible to track people who use torrents unless your VPN provider keeps logs of users’ activities.

-Unfortunately, not all VPN services are torrent friendly.
 Some VPN providers will simply cancel a user’s account once they begin downloading torrents.
 Moreover, they may hand over details of users suspected of illegally downloading movies.
 So what is the best VPN for torrenting?

 Which torrent does VPN take your anonymity seriously?
 Here’s an overview of the 5 VPNs we believe are the best for torrenting.
 All of them are torrent friendly and have strict no logs policy.
 Whether you want to download torrents, watch movies or secure your Internet traffic, you can’t go wrong with any of these torrent VPNs.